alecks/passc/docs/src/usage.md

 ```
 $ passc ls
+vault 'main' does not exist. creating...

+KEY CREATION: A key will be derived from your given passphrase.
+Ensure this is different to those used by other vaults.
+OPSLIMIT (moderate):
+MEMLIMIT (moderate):

+Enter passphrase for vault:
 ```

+> It is highly recommended to skip past the OPSLIMIT and MEMLIMIT questions; these will default to `moderate` if you do not provide a value.
+Otherwise, it expects an integer.
+The default option requires 256MiB of RAM and takes about 2 seconds to derive a key with an M3 Pro chip.
+If you really require your passphrase to be harder to brute-force or have limited RAM, you can increase or decrease these values.
+See the [libsodium docs](https://doc.libsodium.org/password_hashing/default_phf#guidelines-for-choosing-the-parameters) for more information.

 This will create a new vault, 'main', and ask you to specify a passphrase.
 It will list nothing as there are not yet any passwords in the vault.

-To use a different vault, use the `-v` flag, like so:
+To use a different vault name, use the `-v` flag, like so:

 ```
-$ passc -vMyVault ls
+$ passc -vMyVault <subcommand>
 ```

 This flag can be used in all of the subcommands below, otherwise defaulting to 'main'. `passc` uses GCC-style flags, so spaces are not allowed: `-vVault` is correct.